 Hiking Provisions – Outdoor Nutrition

-Just like a car needs fuel to drive, so does the human body need food and drink to build up the energy needed to walk.
-The provisions you take with you will largely depend on your own preferences, the duration of the hike, and if you will be able to replenish your supplies along the way.
-In general, good planning and precautions can prevent serious nutrition problems.
-In this section, we will look at all aspects of good Hiking nutrition.
+Just like a car needs fuel to drive so does the human body need food and drink to build up the energy needed to walk.
+The provisions you take with you will largely depend on your own preferences, the duration of the hike and if you will be able to replenish your supplies along the way.
+In general good planning and precautions can prevent serious nutrition problems.
+In this section we will look at all aspects of good nutrition during your hikes.

 Selecting your Foods